mlange-42/planetary-defense/docs/tutorial.md

 Below these, there are controls to set the city's preferences when auto-managing land use.

 Land use can only be assigned to cells if there are free workers available.
-At the bottom right, the lower box statistics for the city.
+At the bottom right, the lower box shows statistics for the city.
 The numbers behind the city's name denote the free and total workers.

 With right-click, land use can be cleared, which frees workers.